e-gov/GOVSSO/TechnicalSpecification.md

 If the logout succeeded, the RP MUST respond with HTTP 200 OK.

-Access to the back-channel logout endpoint should be restricted to GOVSSO outgoing IP addresses that will be published by RIA.
+Access to client application's back-channel logout endpoint should be restricted to GOVSSO outgoing IP address specified in [9 Environments](#9-environments).
+For example, client application can serve users at `https://client.example.com/` and may provide back-channel logout endpoint on the same domain and port, for example `https://client.example.com/aaa/bbb/back-channel-logout`, but should filter requests to this endpoint by GOVSSO IP address.

 Back-channel logout endpoint must support TLSv1.2 and/or TLSv1.3 protocol.
 Back-channel logout endpoint must present a valid TLS certificate that is signed by a certificate authority (CA) that is participating in the Mozilla Root Program.